Banner

 Dan Katz, L '83

-Students will learn the basic nuts and bolts of taking and defending depositions: how to prepare for a deposition, how to formulate effective questions, what objections to raise and when, how to handle difficult witnesses and counsel, etc. Students will also learn how deposition strategy directly impacted the outcome of actual trials handled by Mr. Katz.
+Students will learn the nuts and bolts of taking and defending depositions: how to prepare for a deposition, how to formulate effective questions, what objections to raise and when, how to handle difficult witnesses and counsel, and how to use depositions at trial.
+Mr. Katz prepares materials for the class compiled from his decades of experiences, including entertaining video clips.
+Students will also learn how deposition strategy directly impacted the outcome of actual trials handled by Mr. Katz.
 Active student participation is encouraged.

 Students will learn the basic nuts and bolts of taking and defending depositions: how to prepare for a deposition, how to formulate effective questions, what objections to raise and when, how to handle difficult witnesses, etc. Students will have the opportunity to participate in interactive deposition exercises focused on question technique, strategy, and content.